nwlucas/bindings-demo/README.md

 # To install DOcrypt durable object
 git clone https://gitlab.com/athatch/DOcrypt.git
 cd DOcrypt
+npm install
 mv example.wrangler.toml wrangler.toml
 # edit the wrangler.toml with your cloudflare settings
 # to publish the production version
 npx wrangler publish
 # to publish the dev version which will give you a route (you can also use this for production for the purposes of this demo )
-npx wrangler publish -e env
+npx wrangler publish -e dev
 # copy the route to put in the .env file of the SvelteKit project clone below.

 # If you're installing everything in the same toplevel directory - return to that directory